NTDLS/NTDLS.DelegateThreadPooling/README.md

 of those items to complete, and total control over the pool size.
 Also allows for multiple pools, so that different workloads do not interfere with one another.

+_If you have ever been frustrated with System.Threading.ThreadPool, then this is likely the solution you are looking for._

 ```cs
 private static readonly DelegateThreadPool _delegateThreadPool = new(10);